Bolanle Olukanni: Career

-Olukanni's first TV job was as a co-host on “Moments with Mo” after being chosen out of over 400 other hopefuls to host alongside talk show host and CEO of EbonyLife TV, Mo Abudu.
+Olukanni's first TV job was a co-host on “Moments with Mo” after being chosen out of over 400 other hopefuls to host alongside talk show host and CEO of EbonyLife TV, Mo Abudu.
 “Moments with Mo” which has now evolved into ‘’Moments’’ is Africa’s first daily talk show and aired on M-Net with TV coverage in 48 African countries, the show now also airs on terrestrial and cable TV in other parts of the world.
 While hosting ‘’Moments’’, she had the opportunity to interview a variety of inspiring and influential individuals and public office holders including the President of Nigeria, Muhammadu Buhari; British-Nigerian actor, Chiwetel Ejiofor; American singer-songwriter, Brandy; Nigeria’s Minister of Power, Works and Housing – Babatunde Raji Fashola; BBC’s journalist, Zeinab Badawi, and many more.

 In 2014, Olukanni joined the hit music talent TV reality show Project Fame West Africa as a host alongside Joseph Benjamin.
 Project Fame, a regional version of Star Academy reality series aired across the West African subcontinent.
 Alongside co-host Lamide Akintobi, Olukanni was a host on a 4-part interview series - ‘’With Mikel’’ that gave a glimpse into the life and home of former Nigerian and Chelsea football player Mikel John Obi.
 In 2019, Bolanle hosted THE JUICE, a flagship talk show on NdaniTV that profiled top entertainment personalities in Africa.
 On THE JUICE, she interviewed popular African entertainment personalities including Davido, Iyanya, Aṣa, and Cobhams Asuquo.
 Bolanle is the first ever female and two-time anchor of NEC Live, Nigerian Entertainment Conference an annual entertainment conference broadcast on HipTV and several other online platforms.
 Olukanni hosted the Trophy Extra special band talent hunt show alongside Big Brother Naija Finalist Victoria ‘Vee’ Adeleye and judges, Timi Dakolo; Cobhams Asuquo; and 2Baba.

 As an event host, Olukanni has compèred and moderated a range of events such as the UKAid/Department for International Development ‘Not for Sale’ launch, The Rebuild Borno Summit in partnership with UNICEF, United Bank for Africa CEO Awards, The Future Awards Africa, Social Media Week and most recently she was the co-host of the Vanguard Personality of the Year Awards and the International Advertising Association conference in Ghana and Romania.